cs4241-20a/a3-persistence/README.md

  http://a3-chaarke.glitch.me

--**The Goal:** a place for users to record movies they want to see.
+- **The Goal:** a place for users to record movies they want to see.
--**The Challenges:** fiddling with passport.js.
+- **The Challenges:** fiddling with passport.js.
 I spent close to 4 hours on a stack overflow rabbit hole.
--**The Authentication:** Passport.js for Github OAuth!
+- **The Authentication:** Passport.js for Github OAuth!
 I used it for the bonus points.
--**The Framework:** Bootstrap.
+- **The Framework:** Bootstrap.
 It's a classic, I've worked with it before and enjoy using their layout grid more than the diy approach with css grid.
--**The Middleware:** Passport.
+- **The Middleware:** Passport.
 Bodyparser.
 Express Session.
 Favicon.
 Response Time.

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy